groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/delete/pptx.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Mastering PPTX Slide Watermark Removal with Node.js"
+    title: "Mastering PPTX Slide Watermark Removal with Node.js via Java"
     exclude: "PPTX"
-    description: "Discover the capabilities of the GroupDocs.Watermark Node.js API to manage and remove watermarks from PPTX slides, enhancing presentation clarity and professionalism without compromising on quality."
+    description: "Discover the capabilities of the GroupDocs.Watermark for Node.js via Java API to manage and remove watermarks from PPTX slides, enhancing presentation clarity and professionalism without compromising on quality."
     items:
         # format loop 1
         - name: "Watermark PDF"